sikoh/KaggleX-Vehicle-Price-Prediction/README.md

 ---------------------------------------------------------------------------------------------

-Led the Vehicle Price Prediction project, leveraging Python libraries such as Pandas, Scikit-learn, XGBoost, and TensorFlow to process data, engineer features, and build predictive models.
 My approach involved identifying outliers in datasets ('train.csv' and 'test.csv') using statistical methods like Interquartile Range (IQR).
 I applied filtering techniques to remove outliers, ensuring our models were trained on reliable data points, which improved their accuracy and reliability.
 <br>
 <br>
 By extracting key features like engine power and car age, I optimized datasets for better predictive performance.